 Sir ALEXANDER CADOGAN (United Kingdom): When I have the answers to four or five questions I take it that that will be sufficient and I shall be at your disposal.

-CHAIRMAN: Do you think that what has taken place at this meeting might be communicated to the Press?
+be communicated to the Press?

-Sir ALEXANDER CADOGAN (United Kingdom): Perhaps the Chairman would make a suggestion?
+Sir ALEXANDER CALOGAN (United Kingdom): Perhaps the Chairman would make a suggestion?
 I should have thought that we could say that the United Kingdom delegation gave replies to some of the first questions which had been put to them.